Philip VI of France: Final years

 After the defeat at Crécy and loss of Calais, the Estates of France refused to raise money for Philip, halting his plans to counter-attack by invading England.
-In 1348 the Black Death struck France and in the next few years killed one-third of the population, including Queen Joan.
+In 1348, the Black Death struck France and in the next few years killed one-third of the population, including Queen Joan.
 The resulting labour shortage caused inflation to soar, and the king attempted to fix prices, further destabilising the country.
 His second marriage to his son's betrothed Blanche of Navarre alienated his son and many nobles from the king.

 Philip's last major achievement was the acquisition of the Dauphiné and the territory of Montpellier in the Languedoc in 1349.
 At his death in 1350, France was very much a divided country filled with social unrest.
 Philip VI died at Coulombes Abbey, Eure-et-Loir, on 22 August 1350 and is interred with his first wife, Joan of Burgundy, in Saint Denis Basilica, though his viscera were buried separately at the now demolished church of Couvent des Jacobins in Paris.
 He was succeeded by his first son by Joan of Burgundy, who became John II.

 Marriages and children

 Philip married twice.
-In July 1313, he married Joan the Lame (Jeanne), daughter of Robert II, Duke of Burgundy, and Agnes of France, the youngest daughter of King Louis IX of France.
+In July 1313, he married Joan the Lame, daughter of Duke Robert II of Burgundy, and Agnes of France, the youngest daughter of King Louis IX of France.
 She was thus Philip's first cousin once removed.
 The couple had the following children: